sudheesh001/draft-singanamalla-dnssec-serialization/draft-singanamalla-dance-dnssec-serialization.md

 ## Construction using a Recursive Resolver

-A DNSSEC validating recursive resolver MAY accept DNS queries {{RFC???
-Section??}} with the SP bit set.
+A DNSSEC validating recursive resolver MAY accept DNS queries {{Section 2.4 of RFC1034}} with the SP bit set.
 To process a client DNS query with SP bit set, a resolver MUST initialize an authenticated connection to the respective nameservers in the resolution process, and constructs the following `ZonePair` structure.